sunfall/caethboards/README.md

 * `-hexhex-`: Boards meant for any game that uses a regular hex-hex board.
 * `-y-`: Boards meant for the Game of Y.

+The `caeth_loz` boards are a variant art-style for Caeth boards that makes the overgame cells much more prominent, in the style of the Noc boards.

 # The sizes and variants

 For a given overgame, there are usually several boards of different sizes.
 In